Heatblur-Simulations/f-4e-manual/src/systems/lighting.md

 energized through the Battery Bus to ensure it is always operational, even in case of total power loss.

-> 💡 Do not forget to turn off the light before parking the aircraft for a
+> 🟡 CAUTION: Do not forget to turn off the light before parking the aircraft for a
 > longer time, as it will otherwise drain the battery.

 #### Red Floodlights